hacktoon/mel/docs/lists.md

 ---

-A list is a collection of objects.
+A list is a collection of values.
 Allowed values are references, literals, scopes and other lists.
 Mixed types are permitted.

 ```
 names = ['alice', 'ana', 'bob']
-objects = [42, GoldenHeart, (person #id="bob")]
+values = [42, GoldenHeart, (person #id="bob")]
 fibonacci = [1 1 2 3 5 8 13 21]
 ```